jotform/wordpress-oembed-plugin/readme.txt

 = What is JotForm? =

 [JotForm](http://www.jotform.com) is a free form builder.
 It is trusted by over 1 millions users.
 Two things make JotForm great: Easy to use form builder and large number of ready-to-use form templates.
-You can choose from over 2500 form templates and quickly create your forms.
+You can choose from over 10000+ form templates and quickly create your forms.

 = Is it Free? =

-JotForm is free upto 100 form submissions per month.
-If you go over that limit you will need to upgrade to a Premium plan at $9.95/month.
+JotForm is free up to 100 form submissions per month.
+If you go over that limit you will need to upgrade to a Bronze plan at $19/month.

 == Changelog ==